 Annabel Karmel is one woman who recognises the importance of feeding your children good, healthy food, using nutritious and diverse recipes.
-She has written over 18 booksadvising mothers all around the world how to feed their offspring meals that are good for them.
+She has written over 18 booksadvising mothers all around the world how to feed the offspring meals that are good for them.

-Her range of inspirational books have sold over 4million copies and her first published book – The Complete Baby and Toddler Meal Planner – back in 1991 recorded impressive initial sales off the back of “word-of-mouth” feedback alone.
+Her range of inspirational books has sold over 4million copies and her first published book – The Complete Baby and Toddler Meal Planner – back in 1991 recorded impressive initial sales off the back of “word-of-mouth” feedback alone.
 Today it remains the number 1 bestselling book on feeding children and was endorsed by Great Ormond Street Hospital .